evoshrec/Sangwon_Choi_BSE_Portfolio/index.md

 Vec3 startPos = {21.6505,16.3125,0};

-// homing reference: a== physical position that craft can return to ( prevent erros from stacking by homing at a known location. )
+// homing reference: a physical position that craft can return to ( prevent erros from stacking by homing at a known location. )
 //
 Vec3 homePos = {21.6505, 16.3125, 0};
 float HOME_LENGTH[4] = {5, 249.1, 260.1, 363.9};